 At Holmer C of E Academy, we are committed to providing a purposeful and empowering curriculum that fully prepares learners for the next steps in their school career and opens the doors to the wider world.
+Our curriculum meets the minimum standards as set out by the National Curriculum and looks to go beyond it to ensure that pupils leave Holmer having a strong foundation for the next step in their education journey.
+Kapow is used to support the delivery of teaching at Holmer C of E Academy.
+This is a well researched scheme and scaffolds learning to ensure a clear progression and sequenced delivery of substantive and disciplinary knowledge.
 Within history, we wish to provoke curiosity through the use of inquiry-based learning to help deepen children’s understanding and provide them with transferable skills that can be used across the curriculum and outside of school.

 Our history curriculum enables pupils to develop better understanding of the world in which we live.
 Building knowledge and understanding of historical events and trends enables them to develop a much greater appreciation for current events today and feel a sense of belonging where they fit into our world.
 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

-Therefore, all of our history lessons are designed to:
+Therefore all our history lessons are designed to:

 • enable children to learn about the past;